 Churn Detection Depends on the Subscription Model

-The first step in a churn-based data science project is to define the model used by an organization; typically, there are two varieties: subscription and non-subscription.
-Some examples of subscription types can be found in our customers:
+The first step in a churn-based data science project is to define the model used by an organization.
+Typically, there are two varieties: subscription and non-subscription.
+Some examples of subscription types can be found via our customers:

 - Subscription Model